Devisjs/devisPattern/README.md

 ### devisPattern

 Generates a new pattern matcher instance.
-Optionally provide a customisation function.

 ### .add( {...pattern...}, object )